Send the link below via email or IMCopy

 Who are we?

-14 Advanced Placement courses including: Microeconomics, Environmental Science, Language and Composition, Literature and Composition, Psychology, Chemistry, Calculus, Physics and more
+19 Advanced Placement courses including new courses like Capstone, Spanish, Human Geography, Microeconomics, Environmental Science, Language and Composition, Literature , Psychology, Chemistry, Calculus, Physics and more

-In partnership with University of New Haven, students participate in the national engineering curriculum of PLTW.
-Students who meet the course requirements in Engineering and Biotechnical Engineering receive college credit from the University of New Haven.
+Through Project Lead the Way, students participate in a national engineering curriculum.
+Students who meet the course requirements in Engineering receive college credit from the University of New Haven or Rochester Institute of Technology.

 College Career Pathways

-An established partnership with Tunxis Community College through which juniors and seniors can earn college credit for completing coursework at Bristol Eastern in designated college career pathways, such as Design, Accounting, Computer Aided Drafting, and Early Childhood Education.
+An established partnership with Tunxis Community College through which juniors and seniors can earn college credit for completing coursework at Bristol Eastern in designated college career pathways, such as Accounting and Early Childhood Education.

 Challenge students to think and act to solve problems within and across disciplines